Andrew & Kate Woods of Redhill

 Of their children:

-- William was an engineer for the East Surrey Traction Company.
+William was an engineer for the East Surrey Traction Company.
 They sent him to Canada for a while to work on the construction of the Canadian Pacific Railway.
 He built his own car from scratch.
 He married Nell, who was the daughter of a market gardener near Kenilworth (they used to supply Covent Garden).
 William, of 2 North Road, South Park Reigate, died on 27 January (1924?), aged 40, following an operation for appendicitis, and was buried in Reigate.
-Nell continued to live there until at least 1959 according to Kelly’s directories.
+Nell continued to live there until she died in 1958.
 They had three sons; Bill, Reg, and Wilfred.
 Bill and Reg were both engineers in the merchant navy.

-- Bill married Ishbel from Inverness and they had two children, a boy and a girl.
+Bill married Ishbel from Inverness and they had two children, a boy and a girl.
 He was First Engineer on the Rangitiki and at the outbreak of World War II he served on the Empire Diplomat.
 After the war they emigrated to Canada where he died.
 Ishbel then returned to England.
+Isobel's death, at the age of 63, may have been registered in Preston in 1968.

 Len was the son of William Locke of Longparrish in Hampshire.
 In 1881 William had been living at 5 Cypress Terrace, Redhill with his wife Mary and four children; Alice, Jane, William, and Frederick.
 In 1891 they also had Percy (1883), Charlotte (1886) and Leonard (1888) by which time they were living at 1 Market Row, Redhill.